You can read what it takes to get a quality tree below, but ultimately it takes experience & dedicated people to make it

 There are a number of areas where short cuts or inferior materials can bring down the price of a tree but the result can be a low quality tree which may die or perform poorly over the long term.

 Some tree companies are out to maximize their short term gain and move on and off a tree property or demolition site quickly to minimize costs.
-This means they will often box out trees which are showing stress if they think they can sell them.
-We will water, fertilize, and prepare the tree until we feel it has “recharged its batteries” and is ready for the stress of transplanting.
-Would you go into a triple bypass surgery after a fast and being seriously dehydrated?
+This means they will often box trees that are showing stress if they think they can sell them.
+We take great care to insure our trees are ready for shipment and planting.
+We water, fertilize, and prepare the tree until we feel it has “recharged its batteries” and is ready for the transition.

 We custom build our boxes to handle the sometimes rough handling they receive in off loading.
 A box made from low quality redwood or hem fir can crush when cables are used to offload.
 Old rusty bands which break and allow the box and root ball to deform is an all too common cause of tree failures.